Taildrop is a feature that makes it easy to send files between your personal devices on a Tailscale network.

 Like all traffic sent over Tailscale, Taildrop transfers files over encrypted peer-to-peer connections, using the fastest available path.
 This makes it a great solution for sending sensitive or large files without third-party servers in the middle.

 Since Taildrop is an alpha feature, you’ll need to opt your network in to the test to use it.
-You can do so from the Feature Previews page of the admin console, by turning on the Send Files feature.
+You can do so from the General settings page of the admin console, by turning on the Send Files feature.

 Taildrop is only available on Synology with Tailscale v1.18.2 or later.
 Currently that means you need to manually install Tailscale on your Synology NAS.
 Ensure you are running Tailscale v1.18.2 or later on your Synology instance if you want to set up Taildrop.

 To set up your NAS to receive Taildrop files: